 - βoffsetSCI2 is indicated in the corresponding 1st-stage SCI.

-- MscPSSCH(l) is the scheduled bandwidth of PSSCH transmission, expressed as a number of subcarriers;- MscDMRS(l) is the number of subcarriers in OFDM symbol l that carries DMRS, in the PSSCH transmission.
+- MscPSSCH(l) is the scheduled bandwidth of PSSCH transmission, expressed as a number of subcarriers.

-- MscPT-RS(l) is the number of subcarriers in OFDM symbol l that carries PT-RS, in the PSSCH transmission.
+- MscPSCCH(l) is the number of subcarriers in OFDM symbol l that carry PSCCH and PSCCH DMRS associated with the PSSCH transmission.

 - MscSCI2(l) is the number of resource elements that can be used for transmission of the 2nd-stage SCI in OFDM symbol l, for l=0,1,2⋯,NsymbolPSSCH-1 and for NsymbolPSSCH=Nsymbsh-NsymbPSFCH, in PSSCH transmission, where NsymbshNsymbslot = sl-lengthSymbols - 2, where sl-lengthSymbols is the number of sidelink symbols within the slot provided by higher layers as defined in [6, TS 38.214].
 If higher layer parameter sl-PSFCH-Period = 2 or 4, NsymbPSFCH = 3 if "PSFCH overhead indication" field of SCI format 1-A indicates "1", and NsymbPSFCH = 0 otherwise.
 If higher layer parameter sl-PSFCH-Period = 0, NsymbPSFCH=0.
 If higher layer parameter sl-PSFCH-Period is 1, NsymbPSFCH=3.

-- MscSCI2l=MscPSSCHl - MscDMRS(l) - MscPT-RSl
+- MscSCI2l=MscPSSCHl-MscPSCCH(l)

 - γ is the number of vacant resource elements in the resource block to which the last coded symbol of the 2nd-stage SCI belongs.